realm/realm-dotnet/wrappers/README_wrappers.md

 -----------------------
 * IOS and Android build `libwrappers.a` and `libwrappers.so` via `Makefile` with a download step pulling the core from `http://static.realm.io/downloads/core/realm-core-$(CORE_VER).tar.bz2`
 * go into the wrappers dir and just `make all`
-* Windows builds `wrappersx86.dll` and `wrappersx64.dll` with the `wrappers.vcxproj` which is included in RealmNet.sln and getting core from the adjacent `realm-core` directory
+* Windows builds `wrappersx86.dll` and `wrappersx64.dll` with the `wrappers.vcxproj` which is included in Realm.sln and getting core from the adjacent `realm-core` directory

 **Note** if you have added, deleted or renamed files, you need to update `wrappers.xcodeproj` for IOS builds to work